-I would like to say how excited I am about getting to work as your newly elected Chairman more modern tracks made from fitted carpets.
+1/12th stock cars have been around since the late 1970s where they used to race on wooden floors.
+Now a days we race on more modern tracks made from fitted carpets.
 Which gives much better grip for faster more controlled racing.
 All the tracks are fitted with a timing system and each car has its own transponder to count laps and record those race positions.
 Races usually last 5 mins, with the exception of championship finals and they are 6 minutes.